Safety Harness to use with a Service Dog, Autism Dog

 - order multiple leads of different lengths

-- $95.00 regardless of the person's chest size
+- $104.99 regardless of the person's chest size

-- official receipts provided if required
+- official receipts provided if requested

 - the harness has 2 chest straps that circle the torso.
 The top chest strap sits under the armpits, the bottom chest strap sits approximately 3 inches lower down.